ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### Static IV

 Indica falhas relacionadas ao Static IV.
-A mensagem que aparece é esta:

 > _Initialization vector must be regenerated for each message to be encrypted.
 For more information checkout the CWE-329 \(_[_https://cwe.mitre.org/data/definitions/329.html_](https://cwe.mitre.org/data/definitions/329.html)_\) advisory._